October 11, 2015

-With that introduction, I’ll admit that a monumental issue came up for me over the last few days–whether I wanted to continue the Camino.
+I’ve been facing a monumental issue over the last few days–whether I want to continue the Camino.

 The problem is, I have a problem with suffering, as well as an inherent lack of faith in my ability to see this quest through.
 Not a good combination when you’re trying to hike a gazillion miles across a foreign country.

 Days 9 and 10 brought these issues front and center and tested us both.
 We had a lovely day off in Bilbao, too lovely, probably, because even before we were on the trail again I was having anxiety about where we’d find shelter the next night, whether my foot would give me trouble, and whether I could walk the miles needed in order to finish.
 I had grown very comfortable very quickly in Bilbao, and fear of the unknown set in again.

 This did not improve once we resumed hiking.
 I didn’t have a complete meltdown like on day 3, but I failed spectacularly at any effort to overcome my fear of pain and of the unknown.
 I needed a lot of encouragement from Dale.
 In fact, he was doing everything he could to help me be successful, including carrying more than his share of our belongings and offering more rest breaks than we could really afford to take.
 And yet still I struggled.
 It was exhausting for him, because he himself was suffering his own aches and pains while also trying to boost me up.

 After we arrived at the albergue last night, we talked for a long time about whether or not I wanted to continue the hike.
 He felt that I was about one step away from dropping out and heading to the nearest beach.
 While I wasn’t actually to that point yet, I wasn’t too far off.